OS2World/DEV-SAMPLES-C-PM-Slider/README.md

 # DEV-SAMPLE-C-PM-Slider
 Sample program to demonstrate sliders.
+The original sample came from the "Advanced PM Programming: Using Sliders" article from OS/2 Monthly Magazine.

 LICENSE
 ===============